sindresorhus/dot-prop/readme.md

 //=> {foo: {bar: {y: 'x'}}}
 ```

 ## API

 ### get(object, path, defaultValue?)

+Get the value of the property at the given path.

+Returns the value if any.

 ### set(object, path, value)

+Set the property at the given path to the given value.

 Returns the object.

 ### has(object, path)

+Check whether the property at the given path exists.

+Returns a boolean.

 ### delete(object, path)

+Delete the property at the given path.

 Returns a boolean of whether the property existed before being deleted.